R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Experiments

 \section{Experiments}

-We consider a representative experiment in a singular setting, where \Cref{assumption:2} is violated, to evaluate the stability and robustness of the proposed R-GTD algorithm.
+We consider a representative experiment in a singular setting, to evaluate the stability and robustness of the proposed R-GTD algorithm.
 Specifically, we construct a scenario where the matrix FIM is ill-conditioned, with its smallest singular value on the order of $10^{-13}$.
 We initialize $\theta_0$ with a null-space component of FIM.
-The MDP consists of $100$ states, $10$ actions, and discount factor $\gamma = 0.99$.
-Rewards $r(s,a,s')$ are drawn uniformly from $[-1,1]$ and sparsified by setting entries with $|r(s,a,s')|\le 0.2$ to zero.
-The feature matrix $\Phi$ has full column rank with $10$ features, and regularization coefficients are chosen as $c \in \{0.2, 0.4, 1\}$.
+The regularization coefficients are chosen as $c \in \{0.2, 0.4, 1\}$.
+We compare R-GTD with regularization-based baselines \cite{ghiassian2020gradient, yu2017convergence}.
+Note that while \citet{zhang2020provably} also employs a similar regularization, it is fundamentally an off-policy control algorithm.
+Therefore, we restrict our empirical comparison to \citet{ghiassian2020gradient, yu2017convergence}, which directly target the same problem setting.
 Each experiment is repeated $30$ times, and the distribution of $\|\theta_k - \theta_*^\pi\|_2$ is summarized using box-and-whisker plots.
-As shown in \Cref{fig:singular-case}, GTD2 retains the null-space component and exhibits large variation across runs, whereas R-GTD suppresses this component via regularization and converges stably toward $\theta_*^\pi$.
-Larger values of $c$ further improve residual accuracy slightly.
+Detailed experimental settings are provided in \Cref{sec:robustness_initialization}.
+As shown in \Cref{fig:singular-case}, R-GTD suppresses the null-space component and converges stably toward $\theta_*^\pi$.
 Additional experiment results are provided in \Cref{app:additional-exp}.